Balkan Shadows: Production and inspiration

 The filming of the first season took place between 1 October 2016 and the end of July 2017.
 The series was shot on many different locations in Belgrade, Macedonia, and Bosnia and Herzegovina, and a new film studio was also built in Baranda.
 The Baranda studio housed the sets depicting the Savamala neighborhood of Belgrade and the contemporaneous slum of Jatagan Mala, including several fictional kafanas.
 According to Bjelogrlić, 30% of the filming took place in Baranda.
 Some scenes were shot on location in Zrenjanin, including street exteriors and Zrenjanin City Hall.
 Some scenes were also supposed to be filmed in Slovenia with the support of RTV Slovenija, but this plan was abandoned due to financial reasons.

 The second season was shot in Novi Sad.
 Freedom Square and the surrounding buildings were used as a substitute for Vienna.
 Scenes depicting a restaurant where Ante Pavelić stayed were shot at the northeastern side of the square.
 Some scenes were also shot at the Hotel Leopold I at Petrovaradin Fortress.

 As of April 2024, Bjeloglić said that season 3 was being written, and would begin filming at the end of that summer.
 The third season will begin with Milan Stojadinović's calls for elections in 1939, "a very significant year, when it was clear to everyone that a great war was coming, that the world would not look like it did before and that everyone had some plans of their own," according to Bjeloglić.
 The plot will also involve mysterious developments around the mountain Rtanj, which Bjeloglić said "is interesting because of the legends, because of the population that lives there and believes in all kinds of things, and because there were some mines there."

 "Magnifico" (Robert Pešut), with whom Bjelogrlić already collaborated on Montevideo, worked on the soundtrack for the series.
 Ognjen "Ogi" Radivojević sang the song in the title sequence, and he was chosen by Magnifico and Bjelogrlić "because of his specific tone of voice and emotions which emerge from his vocal range."
-Other notable musicians also took part in the series, including Nikola Pejaković and Ksenija Kuljača.